 The flash array in the S25FL116K requires 21 bits (A0-A20) to have it completely addressed.
-It is necessary that migrated software control the additional address bits.
-If the additional address bits are not constant, it is possible that data will not be where it is expected to be.
+It is necessary that migrated software control the additional address bit.
+If the additional address bit is not constant, it is possible that data will not be where it is expected to be.